learn-co-students/nyc04-seng-ft-041920/39-lifecycle-methods/README.md

 - [ ] Write methods that interact with data at different points throughout a component's life
 - [ ] Identify the most-used Lifecycle Methods
 - [ ] Explain why we `fetch` data using `componentDidMount`
-- [ ] Identify problems caused by asynchronicity in React

 ## Outline